rixx/books.rixx.de/data/reviews/michael-ende/jim-knopf-und-lukas-der-lokomotivfuhrer/index.md

 is guarded heavily, and at its entry there is a sign, "Attention!
 Entry by racially impure dragons forbidden on pain of death."
 The city is a smoking collection of volcanoes, a hellish place, and its entrance looks like a smoking oven.
 The pure half-dragon Nepomuk is not allowed inside the city because of his birth.
-The dragons are so very much the Nazis it's kind of stunning to see them in a book for children like this.
+The dragons are so very much the Nazis it's stunning to see them in a book for children like this.

 All of this, though, I only noticed when I re-read the book in ~2018.
 Until then, I only remembered the amazing adventures, that involved a lot of danger, but also integrity and strength and curiosity and honesty.